QSD-Group/QSDsan/docs/source/index.rst

 About the developers
 --------------------
 Development and maintenance of the package is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.
-Core contributors include:

 **Code development**
  - `Yalin Li <zoe.yalin.li@gmail.com>`_